elastic/detection-rules/docs/experimental-machine-learning/user-risk-score.md

 The User Risk Score functionality is space aware for privacy.
 Downloaded artifacts must be modified with the desired space before they can be used.

  - Download the release bundle from [here]().
-The User Risk Score releases can be identified by the tag `ML-HostRiskScore-YYYYMMDD-N`.
+The User Risk Score releases can be identified by the tag `ML-USerRiskScore-YYYYMMDD-N`.
 Check the release description to make sure it is compatible with the Elastic Stack version you are running.
  - Unzip the contents of `ML-UserRiskScore-YYYYMMDD-N.zip`.
  - Run `ml_userriskscore_generate_scripts.py` script in the unzipped directory with your Kibana space as the argument.
 <div style="margin-left: 40px">